orbkit/orbkit/doc/gridbased/terminal.rst

 Molecular Orbital Selection
 ---------------------------

-orbkit is capable of calculating a selected set of molecular orbitals.
+ORBKIT is capable of calculating a selected set of molecular orbitals.
 This set can be specified either **inline** or by using an **external file**.

 You can use the **MOLPRO-like nomenclature**, e.g., ``3.1`` for the third orbital